Key Takeaways

 What Methods Are Employed for Google Dorking?

 Search engines analyze massive amounts of data from websites.
 Users can filter and find types of information by using specific search operators.
 Google Dorking exploits the indexing done by search engines to bring queries that disclose certain data types, like login pages, exposed databases, or sensitive documents.
-These are performed using specific Google Dorking commands that can be used by both ethical hackers and attackers.
+These are performed using specific Google Dorking queries that both ethical hackers and attackers can use.

 1. Finding Specific Server Technologies

-- Example: inurl:".git" site:dev-portal.abc.com – Checks whether dev-portal.abc.com has any exposed Git repository.
+Example: inurl:".git" site:dev-portal.abc.com – Checks whether dev-portal.abc.com has any exposed Git repositories.

-These Google Dorking commands show how Google Dorking reveals web server technologies.
-When used on third-party systems, one must consider is Google Dorking illegal?
+These Google Dorking queries show how Google Dorking reveals web server technologies.
+When used on third-party systems, one must consider is Google Dorking illegal.

 2. Exposed Databases and Sensitive Data Location